j-u-p-iter/regexp-parser/CONTEXT_FREE_GRAMMAR.md

 non-terminals are variables in the grammar.
 To read the grammar (deriviate it) you should substitute one non-terminal (variable) with another. terminals are simple plain values, literals, like strings, numbers, booleans.

+So, for each non-terminal there's an appropriate variable or the method in the parsing programm (or just parser).

 To build the parser for the language you should convert the grammar of the language to it's programm analogue (programming implementation).

 If the non-terminal depends on some other non-terminals - it means, that in the programm we'll have a function that will depend on other function calls.
 For non-terminals we create the appropriate methods.

+When we execute the parser non-terminal methods call each other.
+The method, related to the first production rule, calls an appropriate method, related to the second production rule, the method, related to the second production rule, calls an appropriate method for the third production rule and etc - deriviation (parsing) in an action.
+The later the method is called the earlier it returns.
+So, the non-terminals from the grammar are expanded starting from the bottom - the last formal grammar rule.

 If you get a string and a parser, based on grammar and run parser on the string (parse the string) you'll get answers on two questions:
 - does this string belongs to the language, described by grammar;